mmatczak/devcamp-ng-forms/README.md

 ng serve -o
 ```

-The application should open in your default browser displaying: `Demystifying Angular (Reactive) Forms at DevCamp!`
+The application should open in your default browser displaying a header containing: `Demystifying Angular (Reactive) Forms`

 ### How did I generate this project using [Angular CLI](https://github.com/angular/angular-cli)?
 ```